Arjun Vajpai

-On 20 May 2011, he became the Youngest person ever to summit Lhotse, aged 17 years, 11 months and 16 days.
+On 20 May 2011, he became the youngest person ever to summit Lhotse, aged 17 years, 11 months, and 16 days.

+Personal life

+Arjun Vajpai is the son of Col. Sanjeev Vajpai and Priya Vajpai from Noida.
+He studied at International School, Noida.
+He underwent training at the Nehru Institute of Mountaineering, Uttarkashi, Uttarakhand.

+Climbing career

 Vajpai also climbed Manaslu on 4 October 2011.
 After 3 failed attempts on Mount Makalu, he climbed it on 22 May 2016, during his fourth attempt.

 On 14 October 2015 Arjun Vajpai along with mountaineer Bhupesh Kumar scaled an unnamed peak 6180 m high in Spiti valley, Himachal Pradesh and named it Mount Kalam in memory of late President of India A. P. J. Abdul Kalam.

 Arjun Vajpai scaled Cho Oyu accompanied by Pasang Norbu Sherpa and Lakpa Sherpa.

-Arjun Vajpai is the son of Col. Sanjeev Vajpai and Priya Vajpai from Noida.
-He studied at Ryan International School, Noida and has been fascinated by trekking and mountaineering since his childhood.
-He underwent training at the Nehru Institute of Mountaineering, Uttarkashi, Uttarakhand.

 During one of his attempts at Mount Cho Oyu, Tibet (the easiest 8,000 metres peak), in 2012, he was paralysed for two days, at an altitude of 22000 ft.
 The Swiss adventurer Olivier Racine came to his rescue giving him appropriate medicine.

+Vajpai was rescued from Mount Annapurna in April 2023 while returning from the summit.